wwangrktn/dineissimo-/tutorials/tutorial-1-dineissimo.md

 ### Step 2: Install the icons

-Next, look at styles/main.css.
+Next, look at styles/main.css again.
 The font icons are formatted here.
 Change the @font-face style to reference the new files you imported:

 ```
 @font-face {